Geospatial data acquisition

 Current revolution in mapping technologies:

-continuous data collection anywhere by anyone
+Continuous data collection anywhere by anyone

 Professional mapping technologies